Magnetic Moment Tensor Potentials for collinear spin-polarized materials reproduce different magnetic states of bcc Fe: Results

 where $|\cdot|$ is the length of a vector or the Frobenius norm of a matrix.
-The optimization of the parameters is carried out using an iterative quasi-Newton optimization method, namely, the Broyden-Fletcher-Goldfarb-Shanno algorithm (BFGS) starting with a random initial guess.
+The optimization of the parameters is carried out using an iterative quasi-Newton optimization method, specifically, the Broyden-Fletcher-Goldfarb-Shanno algorithm (BFGS) starting with a random initial guess.
+As opposed to mMTP, the energy of the non-magnetic MTP, proposed in our earlier works, does not depend on spins, i.e. $E^{\mtp} = E^{\mtp}(\bm \theta;\bm{R})$, and the functions $f_{\mu}(|\bm{r}_{ij}|)$ do not include spins.